Nowhere is the trait of instant gratification more evident than in contemporary culture and the fashion industry.

 Luxury Brand Management

-The Dual MSc & MA in Strategic Marketing (Luxury Brand Management) offers graduates a double qualification and the skills to operate in the global luxury brand sector.
+The Master in Strategic Marketing (Luxury Brand Management) offers graduates a double qualification and the skills to operate in the global luxury brand sector.